-During the year, an allowance for annual pension increases until 1 January 2024 to all non-executive pre 1997 pensions in payment in excess of GMPs was included in the calculation of transfer values, in line with the agreement by the Trustee and the Sponsoring Employer.
-Post year-end, the transfer value basis was updated to reflect the new agreement between the Trustee and the Sponsoring Employer to continue to award these discretionary increases up to and including 1 January 2027.
+An allowance for annual discretionary pension increases until 1 January 2024 to all non-executive pre 1997 pensions in payment in excess of GMPs was included in the calculation of transfer values, in line with the agreement by the Trustee and the Sponsoring Employer.
+The transfer value basis was updated during the year to reflect the new agreement between the Trustee and the Sponsoring Employer to continue to award these discretionary increases up to and including 1 January 2027.